Ancient Roman Military

 Under Augustus and Trajan, the army had become a highly efficient and thoroughly professional body, brilliantly led and staffed.
 To Augustus fell the difficult task of retaining much that Caesar had created, but on a permanent peace-time footing.
 He did so by creating a standing army, made up of 28 legions, each one consisting of roughly 6000 men.
 Additional to these forces there was a similar number of auxiliary troops.
 Augustus also reformed the length of time a soldier served, increasing it from six to twenty years (16 years full service, 4 years on lighter duties).

 The standard of a legion, the so-called aquila (eagle) was the very symbol of the unit's honor.
 The aquilifer was the man who carried the standard, he was almost as high in rank as a centurion.
-It was this elevated and honourable position which also made him the soldiers' treasurer in charge of the pay chest.
+It was this elevated and honorable position which also made him the soldiers' treasurer in charge of the pay chest.

 A legion on the march relied completely on its own resources for weeks.
 In addition to his weapons and armour, each man carried a marching pack that included a cooking pot, some rations, clothes and any personal possessions.
 Furthermore, to make camp each night every man carried tools for digging as well as two stakes for a palisade.
 Weighed down by such burdens it is little wonder that the soldiers were nicknamed 'Marius' Mules'.